 - Personal welcome at the airport and private transfer to your hotel.
 A staff member will accompany you to help you with your check-in.

 - Meet & greet with Chuda and/or Maaike.

-- 2 nights in a standard hotel in Kathmandu, with breakfast
+- 2 nights in a standard hotel in Kathmandu, with breakfast.

 - Transport by private transport to the starting point of the trekking

-- All necessary documents for the trekking
+- All the necessary trekking documents

 - Transport from the end point of the trekking to Namobuddha